 From my own study, contemplation, and experience, and from what I have heard from other Siddha Yogis who recite Shri Guru Gita with regularity, this practice has countless benefits.
 Here are a few of the benefits that further one’s sadhana:

 Purifies the intellect and emotions

-In honor of this forty-third anniversary, relish the ambrosia of mantra japa and become immersed in the sacred sounds of Shri Guru Gita.
+In honor of this forty-fourth anniversary, relish the ambrosia of mantra japa and become immersed in the sacred sounds of Shri Guru Gita.
 Recognize its transforming power in your life.